American White Pelican

 The American White Pelican is a wintertime visitor to Mexico.
 They are found within Baja California, western Mexico within the Pacific Slope, and from the central plateau to the northern Yucatan Peninsula on the Atlantic Slope.
 They avoid areas where winter temperatures dip below 4°C (39°F).

-The American White Pelican is most likely confused with the Brown Pelican, Pelecanus occidentalis (normally found in coastal regions, smaller in stature, darker body plumage, forages by plunge diving).
+Although the American White Pelican’s size and coloring make it nearly unmistakable to identify, it is most likely confused with the Brown Pelican, Pelecanus occidentalis.
+This species is most often found in coastal regions.
+It is smaller in stature, has darker body plumage, and forages by plunge diving instead of scooping fish from the shallows.

-From a conservation perspective, the American White Pelican is categorized by the IUCN as Least Concern with stable, widely distributed increasing populations.
-In the early 1960s, populations of White Pelicans were in serious decline.
-At present their populations have been increasing at a level of 3% per year and are now at a level where they have become pests within the aquaculture industry in the Southeastern United States, especially during spring migration.
-They have drawn attention because of their large body size, white and black coloration, graceful flight, highly developed cooperative foraging, and the somewhat comic proportions of their large bill and pouch.
+From a conservation perspective, the American White Pelican is currently considered to be of Least Concern with stable, widely distributed increasing populations.
+In the early 1960s, the population of White Pelicans was in serious decline within their geographical range.
+Beginning in the 1990s, their population is increasing each year.
+In some parts of their range, they are in abundance and considered pests, especially during spring migration.
+They have drawn attention from many due to their large body size, white and black coloration, graceful flight, highly developed cooperative foraging, and comic proportions of their large bill and pouch.
 Their long-term survival is threatened by human development within their breeding territories.